 The correction factor decreases differences between projects and influence expected profitability.
 However, the production potential is not the only determinant of the expected project profitability, as many other factors such as construction costs, development cost, operating expenditures etc., may also play a significant role.
 All other parameters are further referred to as “other costs”.

-below shows, for illustrative purposes only, 3 scenarios of a correction mechanism and its impact on profitability based on production potential.
+Figure 1 below shows, for illustrative purposes only, 3 scenarios of a correction mechanism and its impact on profitability based on production potential.
 In the first scenario no correction is applied, and higher production potential yields higher profitability.
 In the second scenario, profitability of high production potential projects is decreased and conversely profitability of low production potential sites is increased.
 The third scenario shows overcorrection, where low production potential sites are more profitable than high ones.
 Project profitability is based on the production potential (show as linear function in the picture) and other costs, which can either increase or decrease the profitability of a specific project.
 A Similar figure was used by Bade et al., (2015).

 Figure 1; Possible impact of reference yield model on profitability of projects, given similar bids in auctions